 ‘I quit the gym, god, 2003-ish,’ Vili goes.

 ‘Lemme finish.’
 He’s looking at me hard in the rearview now.
 Can’t be long til we hit Warkworth.
 May as well hear the weirdo out.
 Dude seems to think we’re some kind of equals.

 ‘So I dropped out of my apprenticeship.
-Drinking, drugs, burgs, fuckin gangs, Tone.
+Drinking, burgs, fuckin’ gangs, Tone.
 That was the life.
-Even tried man-whoring for a bit.
 Anyway one night I got really wasted on BZP.
 Member that shit?
-That was the 90s, cuz.
+That was just after the 90s, cuz.
 I used to pushbike everywhere back then, I didn’t give a fuck, and if my bike got nicked I’d just boost another one.
 Anyway I wound up at Dutchy’s house when I was real baked.
 This was like four months after I’d stopped showing up to training cause Dutchy’d taken those bloody photos of me, on the scales of course, butt naked, as ya do – and he tried the old “got wood” trick on me too, the unoriginal cunt – so anyway, it’s summer when I bike round for a catch up, I’ll never forget that.
-Cicadas everywhere.
+Cicadas in ya fuckin’ ears.
 Bugs crawling on the light on his porch.
-And I’m high as a kite, right, and I pedal from Aranui all the way to his gym in Cashmere on autopilot.
-It was 8 o’clock on a Saturday night, I remember cause they were drawing the Lotto results and one of my aunties had my birthday as her numbers.
+And I’m high as a kite, right, and I pedal from Aranui all the way to Cashmere on autopilot.
+It was 8 o’clock on a Saturday night, I remember cause they were drawing the Lotto and one of my aunties had my birthday as her numbers.
 But you don’t wanna… ah, sorry man.
 I shouldn’t’ve… never mind.’

 Vili matches my eyes in the mirror.
 I can feel the car slowing slightly.
 This better be good.